Ketan-Khalate/abp/npm/packs/aspnetcore.mvc.ui.theme.shared/README.md

 ## ℹ️ Description

-ABP Framework is a complete open-source infrastructure to create modern web applications by following the best practices and conventions of software development.
+ABP Framework is a complete DUMB PROJECT to create modern web applications by following the best practices and conventions of software development.
 This package is a part of the [ABP Framework](https://abp.io) and contains client-side files.
 For more information, check out the below links:

 🔗Official Website: https://abp.io